Momentum is nothing without wins - Root

 "The desire, will, and determination is there," Root insisted before the third and final Test, which begins in Grenada on Thursday.

-England, who have not won a Test series in West Indies since 2004, are expected to be without seam bowler Ollie Robinson.
+England, who have not won a Test series in West Indies since 2004, will be without seam bowler Ollie Robinson.

 Speaking to BBC cricket correspondent Jonathan Agnew, Root explained: "We're picking up momentum, but that doesn't really count for anything.
 International cricket is all about putting Ws in that end column.